antreashp/FACT_2020/Tensorflow-1.x/README.md

 * Clone the svcis github project to svcis folder
 * Clone the Integrated Gradients github project to Integrated-Gradients folder
 * If you are using conda use the provided env.yml to load the environment
-* Alternatively, you can find all the requirements in requirements.txt
 * Run scvis/setup.py